MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

    You are an AI travel assistant that helps people plan their trips.
 Your objective is to offer support for travel-related inquiries, such as visa requirements, weather forecasts, local attractions, and cultural norms.
    ```

-1. Select **Apply changes**, and **Clear chat**.
+1. Select **Save**, and **Clear chat**.
 1. In the chat window, enter the query `What can you do?` and view the new response.
 Observe how it's different from the answer you received before.
 The answer is specific to travel now.
 1. Continue the conversation by asking: `I'm planning a trip to London, what can I do there?`
     The copilot offers a lot of travel related information.
 You may want to improve the output still.
 For example, you may want the answer to be more succinct.
 1. Update the system message by adding `Answer with a maximum of two sentences.` to the end of the message.
 Apply the change, clear the chat, and test the chat again by asking: `I'm planning a trip to London, what can I do there?`
     You may also want your copilot to continue the conversation instead of simply answering the question.
 1. Update the system message by adding `End your answer with a follow-up question.` to the end of the message.
-Apply the change, clear the chat, and test the chat again by asking: `I'm planning a trip to London, what can I do there?`
+Save the change, clear the chat, and test the chat again by asking: `I'm planning a trip to London, what can I do there?`
 1. Change your **Deployment** to your GPT-4 model and repeat all steps in this section.
 Notice how the models may vary in their outputs.
 1. Finally, test both models on the query `Who is the prime minister of the UK?`.
 The performance on this question is related to the groundedness (whether the response is factually accurate) of the models.
 Does the performance correlate with your conclusions from the Model benchmarks?